Fast Friends Greyhound Rescue, Inc.

 The Adoption Process

-After we have reviewed your application and checked your information and references, we will check our available dogs either in our foster homes or through our contacts at the tracks for the most suitable match.
+After we have reviewed your application and checked your information and references, we will then set up a home visit to discuss your application in person.
+Once your application is approved, we will check our available dogs either in our foster homes or through our suppliers for the most suitable match.

 Thoughts Before Applying for Adoption